9 Vital Healthcare Website Design Tips for 2023

-If I’m having trouble, imagine the difficulties of those who are color-blind and who will already interpret the red/blue/ yellow above as grey.
+If I’m having trouble, imagine the difficulties of those who are color-blind and who will already interpret the red/blue/yellow above as grey.
 They would have a very hard time seeing grey on black.

-Third – the website font size is abysmal.
+Also, the website font size is abysmal.
 Even with normal vision, one needs to use the browser zoom function to read the information on the page.

-Last, the team who built this website did a very poor job with the mobile responsive implementation.
+Lastly, the team who built this website did a very poor job with the mobile responsive implementation.
 When accessing this site on a mobile device, reading the text in its entirety is impossible because the text cuts off on a phone as seen below:

 This is just one example which stands out not only because of the horrendous color choice used to build a healthcare website, but also because this healthcare company chose uninspired fonts, typography, and font sizes that are friendly to hardly anyone, certainly not those who are protected by the ADA.

-It’s a simple principle: organize your entire site in such a way that any user can quickly understand how your site is structured.
+It’s simple in principle: organize your entire site in such a way that any user can quickly understand how your site is structured.
 That way, users can find the information they’re looking for quickly and effectively and without seeking assistance from other people.

-There are many websites with a phenomenal taxonomy, even more that have a decent one.
+There are many websites with a phenomenal taxonomy, and even more that have a decent one.
 However, there are also healthcare sites with taxonomies that don’t make the slightest sense to anyone outside of the IT department that built that website.

 Here’s an example:

-As i said above, the operative rule in healthcare website design (or any website) is to have a persistent, intuitive and logical organization of information on your site so that a user always knows where they are within the website and how to access other pieces of information there.
+As I said above, the operative rule in healthcare website design (or any website) is to have a persistent, intuitive and logical organization of information on your site so that a user always knows where they are within the website and how to access other pieces of information there.

 That sounds simple – but sometimes it’s not.